nathanlewsim/data-project-v1/README.md

 # data-project-v1

+# Purpose
-# The purpose of this repo is to document my first data project.
+The purpose of this repo is to document my first data project.